lrusso/tinyDOC/README.md

 # TinyDOC 2 Editor

 TinyDOC 2 Editor is a HTML5 Rich Text Editor.
-The idea of this project is to provide a lightweight text editor with simple and easy-to-use features.
+The idea of this project is to provide a lightweight text editor with simple and easy-to-use features without using ExecCommand.
+TinyDOC 1 uses execCommand (https://github.com/lrusso/tinyDOC).

-**------ TINYDOC 2 IS A WORK IN PROGRESS------**
+**------ TINYDOC 2 IS A WORK IN PROGRESS ------**

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/tinyDOC2/master/tinyDOC2.png)